-The Board and each of the Board committees regularly discuss risks confronting our business in the context of their review and approval of corporate financial risk management, corporate strategy, acquisitions and financing transactions.
+The Board and each of the Board committees regularly discuss risks confronting our business in the context of their respective review and approval of corporate financial risk management, corporate strategy, acquisitions, compensation, derivative transactions, corporate governance and financing transactions.
 When granting authority to management and approving business and marketing strategies, the Board considers, among other things, the risks and vulnerabilities we face.
-Additionally, the Board holds annual strategic planning sessions with senior management in which they review and analyze, among other items, political and legislative risk, environmental and regulatory risk, commodity based exposures and the risks associated with depending on third parties for the manufacture of heavy duty trucks and other vehicles that operate on natural gas.
+Additionally, the Board holds annual strategic planning sessions with senior management in which they review and analyze, among other items, political and legislative risk, environmental and regulatory risk, commodity based exposures and the risks associated with depending on third parties to assist in developing our industry, for example in the manufacture of heavy duty trucks and other vehicles that operate on natural gas.
 Our Board also regularly reviews our cash management practices, derivative exposure and budget variance.

 As part of its oversight function, the Board monitors how management operates the Company, in part through its committee structure.
-The audit committee considers risk issues associated with our overall financial reporting and disclosure process and accounting risk exposure.
+The audit committee considers risk issues associated with our overall financial reporting and disclosure process and accounting policies.
 The derivative committee oversees the Company's hedging activities in an effort to minimize financial risk associated with fixed price sales contracts and hedging activity.